christophhart/hise_documentation/Scripting.md

 Using this callback is not the only way to add functionality to scripted UI elements.
 For basic parameter changes, you can simply add a macro control to the control.

-### Secondary Callbacks

-In addition to the main callbacks, there are some other callbacks which you can use to react on some events.
-But since their use case is rather special, they don't have a dedicated tab.
-Instead simply add the callback as function in the onInit tab.

-#### the `onClock`-Callback

-The onClock callback is a host-synched clock that is executed in a determinable clock interval from one bar to 32th notes.
-It supplies the sample index of the current buffer as argument (if you need this), but normally you should be fine with it.

-> The callback will be executed shortly before the actual event - in fact at the beginning of the buffer that contains the next clock position.
-For this reason you'll need to round up the song position to get the actual value using `Math.ceil(Engine.getPlayHead().ppqPosition`

-#### the `onTransport`-Callback

-the onTransport callback is executed whenever the transport status from the host changes (start / stop playing).
-It supplies the information if the host starts or stops as first argument (boolean).

 ## The API

 **HISE** provides a API with over 200 functions which allow interaction between the core engine and the script processor.
 There is a [complete list of all API calls](ScriptingCheatSheet.php), but you can also use the autocomplete feature of the script editor to quickly browse through all available functions.